 A Demand Resource Modification (DR MOD), a type of Capacity Exchange transaction, can be used to track an increase or decrease of the nominated value of a provider's DR Resource in the Capacity Exchange system.
 DR MODs are no longer submitted by DR Providers.
 PJM may submit a DR MOD for an FRR Entity to establish the Daily Nominated DR Value for an FRR Entity's Demand Resource based on PJM's approval of the FRR Entity's DR Sell Offer Plan.
 After the Delivery Year demand resource registration process begins in DR Hub system, the Daily Nominated DR Value for a Demand Resource is established based on confirmed Demand Resource Registrations in "completed" status linked to the DR Resource in the DR Hub system.
-The Daily Nominated DR Value for a Capacity Performance Demand Resource during the summer period of June through October and May of the Delivery Year is based on the sum of the summer nominated DR values for a Demand Resource during the non-summer period of November through April is based on the lesser of (a) the sum of the summer nominated DR values of the registrations linked to such Demand Resource or (b) the sum of the winter nominated DR values of the registrations linked to such Demand Resource.
+The Daily Nominated DR Value for a Capacity Performance Demand Resource during the summer period of June through October and May of the Delivery Year is based on the sum of the summer nominated DR values of the registrations linked to such Demand Resource.
+The

+Daily Nominated DR Value for a Demand Resource during the non-summer period of November through April is based on the lesser of (a) the sum of the summer nominated DR values of the registrations linked to such Demand Resource or (b) the sum of the winter nominated DR values of the registrations linked to such Demand Resource.